Leon-1006/Fanta-Tic-Tac-Toe/README.md

 ## Status
 Project is in progress, and there are still some problem but we will fix them in the later semaster.(descriptions in () are possible solutions)

-* AI is not smart and efficient enough( do more research and hold sticks with human players)
+* AI is better than the last one but not performed well as we expected
-* Rules are not as smart as we assumed before in the proposal( make completely connections from sub-grid to whole board)
+* Trying to strengthen the algrithm to increase the winning rate of the tree-based AI

 ## Sources